Community gardening in the United States: Utah

 In Salt Lake City, community gardens are available through the non-profit organization Wasatch Community Gardens.
 On May 16, 2009 Wasatch Community Gardens, in collaboration with The Redevelopment Agency of Salt Lake City (RAD), launched the first People's Portable Garden in Salt Lake City.
 The garden is designed to stimulate growth and revitalize different areas of the city.
 Salt Lake City put $48,000 into the People's Portable Garden.
 The People's Portable Garden is located at 900 S 200 W, Salt Lake City.

+Provo has four locations where plots can be rented.